MetaboHUB-MetaToul-FluxoMet/IsoDesign/docs/tutorial.rst

 .. image:: _static/scoring_criteria.JPG

 The left-hand side is used to select the criteria and configure their parameters.
-4 scoring criteria are available :
+Four general scoring criteria are available:

-:Sum of SDs: calculated the total sum of all SDs (standard deviations) of fluxes for each isotopic composition combination.
+   * **Sum of SDs** : calculated the total sum of all SDs (standard deviations) of fluxes for each isotopic composition combination.
-:Number of fluxes with SDs < threshold: counts the number of fluxes with SDs below a specified threshold in the parameters.
+   * **Number of fluxes with SDs < threshold** : counts the number of fluxes with SDs below a specified threshold in the parameters.
-:Number of labeled inputs: counts the number of labeled inputs for each isotopic composition combination.
+   * **Number of labeled inputs** : counts the number of labeled inputs for each isotopic composition combination.
-:Price: calculates the total price for each isotopic composition combination.
+   * **Price** : calculates the total price for each isotopic composition combination.

 You can apply multiple criteria simultaneously.
 Additionally, mathematical operations (addition, multiplication and division) and weights can be assigned to each criterion.